Faster Randomized Methods for Orthogonality Constrained Problems: Numerical Experiments

 We report experiments with our proposed preconditioned Riemannian optimization algorithms.
 The experiments are not designed to be exhaustive; we use a prototype \noun{MATLAB} implementation.
 In particular we present experiments with the preconditioned CCA and FDA algorithms presented in Sections \ref{sec:Randomized-preconditioning-for-CCA} and \ref{sec:Randomized-preconditioning-for-LDA}.
-Our aim is to show the effectiveness of our randomized preconditioning approach.
-We experiment with both Riemannian CG and Riemannian Trust-Region
+Our aim is to assess the effectiveness of our randomized preconditioning approach.